 NEW YORK - A judge in the Second Circuit U.S. Court of Appeals on Feb.
 8 granted an emergency stay of a lower court's order that required a group of plaintiffs to dismiss their chemical injury lawsuit pending in Pennsylvania state court against Anadarko Petroleum Corp.
 (Tronox Incorporated v.
 Anadarko Petroleum Corporation, No. 14-5495, 2nd Cir.).

-PHILADELPHIA - A second Pennsylvania state court trial got under way Jan.
-25 involving an Ethicon Gynecare TVT pelvic mesh device (Sharon Carlino, et al. v.
-Ethicon Women's Health and Urology Division, et al., No. 130603470, Pa.
+PHILADELPHIA - A Pennsylvania state court jury on Feb.
+10 returned a $13.45 million verdict in an Ethicon Corp. pelvic mesh trial after about two hours of deliberation, according to the parties (Sharon Carolino, et al. v.
+Ethicon Women's Health and Urology, et al., No. 130603470, Pa.
 Comm.
 Pls., Philadelphia Co.).

 PHILADELPHIA - Allegations that an employer violated the Employee Retirement Income Security Act by failing to provide, upon request by a former employee a copy of a trust agreement were rejected Feb.
 5 by a Pennsylvania federal judge, who instead found that the company's provision of the operative 401(k) plan document satisfied 29 U.S. Code Sections 1024(b)(4) and 1103(a) (Derrick Askew v.
 R.L.
 Reppert Inc., et al., No. 11-4003, E.D.
 Pa.; 2016 U.S. Dist.
 LEXIS 14448).